RossAscends/STMP/README.md

 ### Changing usernames

-Use the text boxes at the top of the screen to change your username(s) at any time.
+- Use the text boxes at the top of the screen to change your username(s) at any time.
-You can have a different name for the User Chat and AI Chat.
+- You can have a different name for the User Chat and AI Chat.
-Usernames are stored in browser localStorage, and can be cleared using the red icon (⛔) button at the top right.
+- Usernames are stored in browser localStorage.
+- Saved Usernames anad UniqueID can cleared by clicking the (⛔) button at the top of User Chat.

 ## Planned Features

 ### Core Functionality

 - Smarter retry logic (add entity metadata to each chat message; only remove the last AI response)
-- Display character's first message into the chat display (currently it's added silently to prompt on first generation)
+- Display character's first message in AI Chat (currently it's added silently to prompt on first generation)

 ### Host Controls